-Here are some of the questions that our clients ask about sentencing for this offence, with their answers.
-If you cannot find what you need here, call us for further information on 0208 888 5225.
+Here are some of the questions that our clients ask about sentencing for this offence.
+If you can’t find what you need here, please get in touch.

 It’s important to note that engaging an experienced solicitor with expertise in defending manslaughter cases may be able to get any prison sentence reduced or avoided entirely.

-The success of any case depends on being supported throughout the manslaughter investigation.
+The success of any case depends on you being supported throughout the manslaughter investigation.
 A competent and experienced solicitor will be able to give you the guidance you need to get a more favourable outcome.
-Right from the initial police interview, through to the conclusion of the trial, a decent solicitor will advise on what to say and what not to say so that you get the best possible result.
+Right from the initial police interview, through to the conclusion of the trial, an experienced solicitor will advise you on what to say and what not to say so that you get the best possible outcome.

-Anybody who is under police investigation, no matter what the crime is, will feel anxious and nervous.
+Anybody who is under police investigation, no matter what the crime is, will be feeling anxious and nervous.
 Being charged or arrested will put your entire family on edge, and we understand that.